SEN Information Report - November 2025

 Alongside this, schools are required to publish information about their arrangements for identifying, assessing and making provision for pupils with SEND.

 This is the Local offer for Gainsborough school.
-It describes the arrangements we make that are ‘additional and different’ for pupils with SEND.
+It describes the arrangements we make that are ‘additional to or different from’ for pupils with SEND.
 This information has been produced together with parents/carers, carers and our children and young people and will be reviewed annually.

 The following information outlines the support and provision pupils with SEND can expect at Gainsborough school.